supertree-toolkit/stk/doc/tutorial.rst

 overlap.
 Run it again, with graphical output and you will see the following output.

-Remove the following trees from the dataset:
+Remove the following sources from the dataset (the sources contain all the trees that do not contain sufficient overlap):
  * Cabezas et al 2009
  * Werding et al 2001